 Numerous professionals have stated it would be difficult to impossible to document transmission via jet injectors.
 Hepatitis C most often progresses asymptomatically and would not be detectable without ongoing active surveillance.
-However, Hepatitis C was not identified until 1989 and a test to identify the virus was not created until 1992, therefore it would have been impossible to document any incidents of transmission before 1992.
+However, Hepatitis C was not identified until 1989 and a test to identify the virus was not created until 1992, therefore it would have been impossible to document any incidents of transmission prior to 1992.

 - Dr. Bruce Weniger, formerly the Lead Researcher on Vaccine Technology within the CDC and known as Mr. Jet Injection, is one of, if not the, leading expert on jet injectors.
 In Dr. Weniger’s professional opinion, he states,

 MUNJIs are inherently unsafe.
 Their re-use without intervening sterilization of fluid pathways which may be exposed to patient blood or tissue fluid violates established principles that apply to other critical medical devices.
 One cannot rely of the absence of documented cases of disease transmission beyond the California outbreak.
 It is unlikely that routine post-marketing surveillance would link sporadic cases to prior MUNJI use (Weniger, 2005).